 Activities: Elegant Upper Duval St. – A few short streets from South Beach, close to the Southern Most Point of the United States.
 Café pedestrian neighborhood features wonderful eateries and internationally famous fine restaurants, coffee & tea house, fine gift and clothing stores, art galleries Grand Vin wine tasting, home made ice cream and frozen yogurt.
 Here you start at the top of Duval St. near the Atlantic Ocean and can take the 20 min stroll to the Gulf of Mexico (remember it takes 3 to 4 Key West streets to equal the distance of a typical city block).
 Sailing, boating, diving, museums, nightlife.

 Area: Elegant Upper Duval Street neighborhood.
 Walk out your door and down the lane to all you want to see in Historic Key West.
 Historic area originally built around the Gato Cigar Factory in the 19th century.
 Lane where this house is located features a unique one-of-a-king collection of hand crafted historic wooden homes.
 Close to best restaurants, clubs, Hemingway House Museum, Light House Museum, Custom House Museum, aquarium, Ship Wreck Museum.
 Walk or bike to all Old Town features from here.

 Restrictions: Smoke free house.
-Only well behaved children.
-Absolutely No pets!
+No pets!
 (Please don’t ask).